Lust for Life (Iggy Pop album): Music and themes

 Lust for Life is generally considered to be more of a pop record than the Bowie-dominated The Idiot, being less experimental and having more of a rock and roll flavor.
-Overall, reviewers have characterized Lust for Life as garage rock, hard rock, proto-punk and new wave.
+Overall, reviewers have characterized Lust for Life as punk rock, hard rock and proto-punk.
 Some of its themes are similarly dark, as in "The Passenger", cited by NME editors Roy Carr and Charles Shaar Murray as one of Pop's "most haunting" tracks, and "Tonight" and "Turn Blue", both of which deal with heroin abuse.
 In contrast were more upbeat songs such as "Success" and "Lust for Life", the latter of which was described by Rolling Stone as Pop's "survivor message to the masses".

 According to Pop, Bowie's celebrated riff on "Lust for Life" was inspired by the Morse code opening to the American Forces Network news in Berlin.
 At various points in the song, the melody is doubled by the entire band; in Alomar's words, "You can't play a counter-rhythm to that, you just had to follow."
 Joy Division drummer Stephen Morris declared, "On Lust for Life the drums sound not huge but massive!
 The loudest cymbals known to man, that riff!
 I wanted to sound like that, still do."

 "The Passenger" was inspired by a Jim Morrison poem that saw "modern life as a journey by car", as well as rides on the Berlin S-Bahn, according to Pop's former girlfriend Esther Friedmann.
 The lyrics have also been interpreted as "Iggy's knowing commentary on Bowie's cultural vampirism".
 The music, a "laid-back ... springy groove", was composed by Gardiner.
 Characterized by AllMusic as "a glorious throwaway" and by Rolling Stone as "an infectious throwaway", "Success" is a light-hearted track of the call and response variety.